bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 {% endhighlight %}

-If you use @EnableWebMvc in your application add ResourceHandlers:
+If you use @EnableWebMvc in your application, add ResourceHandlers:
 {% highlight java %}
 /**
   * The Web application configuration class.